jdc-cunningham/alarm-polly/README.md

 ## Note

 Even if you have a Pi Zero you can do this, provided you have some spare parts.
+Namely: a couple of resistors, capacitor and a film capacitor.
 I myself am using a Pi Zero to run this.
 You have to build a little filter and use the tutorial provided here by Adafruit. https://learn.adafruit.com/adding-basic-audio-ouput-to-raspberry-pi-zero/pi-zero-pwm-audio